-

-Further evidence is awaited to confirm the role of dulaglutide in primary prevention, as it may prevent cardiovascular events in those with multiple risk factors.
+Further evidence is awaited to confirm the role of GLP1RA in primary prevention, but dulaglutide may prevent cardiovascular events in those with multiple risk factors.
 Regardless, in patients with no renal and cardiovascular disease, GLP1RA are a useful 2nd line agent if required for glycaemic control particularly if weight loss is desirable.
 Can consider introducing after vildagliptin since vildagliptin in combination with metformin is the only currently known 2nd line agent to delay the need for insulin therapy in type 2 diabetes.
 But unlike GLP1RA, vildagliptin does not typically lead to weight loss and is a less potent glucose lowering therapy.
-In these patients, GLP1RA will likely lead to greater improvements in glycaemic control and weight loss than SGLT2i, but both classes can be used together with likely additional benefits
+In these patients, GLP1RA will likely lead to greater improvements in glycaemic control and weight loss than SGLT2i.

 Increase glucose-induced insulin secretion and decrease gastric emptying, appetite and glucagon secretion by activating the GLP-1 receptor (GLP1R)